-Only NOSEQ, OVERWRITE, and MERGE options are discussed below.
+Only NOSEQ, OVERWRITE, and MERGE options are discussed in the following text.

 OVERWRITE OPTION OF SAVE

 Every file associated with a terminal must have a unique name.
 An attempt to make a second file with the same name results in the following diagnostic, but not a new file.